 - The text or message display on the output screen to ask a user to enter input value is optional i.e. the prompt, will be printed on the screen is optional.

-- Whatever you enter as input, input function convert it into a string. if you enter an integer value still input() function convert it into a string.
+- Whatever you enter as input, input function converts it into a string. if you enter an integer value still input() function converts it into a string.
 You need to explicitly convert it into an integer in your code using typecasting.

 Difference between Input and sys.stdin.readline() function.